Australia Picks Massive Tesla-Supplied Battery to Ease Transmission Constraint

 Batteries acting like wires

-Battery advocates often praise the technology for addressing underutilization of power generation resources.
+Battery advocates often praise the technology for addressing the under-utilization of power generation resources.
 Instead of building peaker plants that only run for a few hours each year, the grid can simply store power during hours of surplus production, and discharge that power during hours of peak demand.
-Batteries could make similar headway in the utilization of transmission infrastructure, which is also built for rare peaks, and therefore sits underutillized much of the time.
+Batteries could make similar headway in the utilization of transmission infrastructure, which is also built for rare peaks and therefore sits idle much of the time.

 Utility Arizona Public Service put this concept to work for the remote desert town of Punkin Center back in 2017.
 The community's peak load was growing past what the existing wires could deliver.
-Rather than build another wire, only to meet the rare occasions when demand exceeded transmission capacity, APS got a battery from storage integrator Fluence.
-It stores power in the community, and delivers it when needed.
-This approach cost less than half of what the wires upgrade would have been.
+Rather than build another wire, only to meet the rare occasions when demand exceeded transmission capacity, APS procured a battery from storage integrator Fluence.
+It stores power in the community and delivers it when needed.
+This approach costs less than half of what the wires upgrade would have been.

 "Storage helps existing transmission assets to be used more efficiently at any point in time," Kiran Kumaraswamy, Fluence's VP of market applications, wrote in a 2019 blog post on the topic.
 "Like an extra [highway] lane that appears whenever and wherever it is needed, it can provide the added capacity — at the right size and with a smaller footprint — to ensure reliability and redundancy."